DanielMFernandes/CCNA_Course_Notes/Course_Notes/NAT_Static_Part1.md

 INTRO TO NAT

-- NETWORK ADDRESS TRANSLATION (NAT) is used to modify the SOURCE and / or DESTINATION IP ADDRESSES of packets
+- NETWORK ADDRESS TRANSLATION (NAT) is used to modify the source and/or destination IP addresses of packets
-- There are various reasons to use NAT, but the MOST common reason is to ALLOW HOSTS with PRIVATE IP ADDRESSES to communicate with other HOSTS over the INTERNET
+- There are various reasons to use NAT, but the most common reason is to allow hosts with PRIVATE IP addresses to communicate with other hosts over the internet
-- For the CCNA you have to understand SOURCE NAT and how to configure it on CISCO ROUTERS
+- For the CCNA you have to understand source NAT and how to configure it on Cisco routers

 ![image](https://github.com/psaumur/CCNA/assets/106411237/11cbc222-4b2d-4283-9a8f-86cfff2e109d)